crydotsnake/django-cms-dev/README.md

 ## Check your installation

-Your can check our Installation for any erros with:
+Your can check your Installation for any erros with:

 ```bash
 python manage.py cms check